KA-HQ/Trophonius/README.md

 # Configuration

 To begin using the gem create a configuration file in the initializers folder called trophonius.rb.
 This file should contain all the information the Data-API needs to setup a connection to your database.
-Example file:

 To generate this file automatically in a rails app you can use the generator: